 Rossfeld Panoramastrasse - (ON REQUEST):

-Construction of this special panoramic road began in 1938 and was completed in 1955.
-At an altitude of 1,600 m (5,250 ft), you can cross the Austrian border on foot.
-Cozy mountain inns offer regional and international specialties, along with spectacular views!
+Construction of this unique panoramic road began in 1938 and finished in 1955.
+At 1,600 m (5,250 ft), you can cross the Austrian border on foot.
+Cozy mountain inns offer regional and international specialties, with breathtaking views!

-The final scene of the world-famous SOUND OF MUSIC movie was filmed here in 1964.
+The final scene of the iconic SOUND OF MUSIC movie was filmed here in 1964.

-The toll (not included in the tour price) is € 9.00 (2025) for the vehicle, including all passengers.
+The toll (not included in the tour price) is € 10.00 (2025) for the vehicle including all passengers

-- Berchtesgaden Salt Mines - (ON REQUEST): Enjoy an over 1-hour tour in Germany’s oldest active salt mine.
+- Berchtesgaden Salt Mines - (ON REQUEST): Enjoy a tour over an hour long in Germany’s oldest active salt mine.
 Ride a mine railway to the salt fields inside the Obersalzberg mountain.
-Descend to deeper levels on spectacular slides, and glide over the mysterious “Spiegelsee” (“Mirror Lake”) on a raft.
-Learn from your miner guide how the “white gold” has been mined here since 1517 - a fascinating experience for all ages!
-We recommend sturdy shoes and warm clothing (a mandatory protective suit is provided free of charge at check-in), as the salt mine maintains a constant temperature of 12 degrees Celsius (53.6 degrees Fahrenheit) year-round * SKIP-THE-LINE Tickets (2025): Adult: € 25.50 / Children (4-16 years): € 13.00 *
+Spectacular slides take you to deeper levels, and a raft glides over the mysterious “Spiegelsee” (“Mirror Lake”).
+Learn from your miner guide how “white gold” has been mined here since 1517 - a fascinating experience for all ages!
+Sturdy shoes and warm clothing are recommended (a mandatory protective suit is provided free of charge at check-in), as the salt mine maintains a constant temperature of 12 degrees Celsius (53.6 degrees Fahrenheit) year-round * SKIP-THE-LINE Tickets (2025): Adult: € 25.50 / Children (4-16 years): € 13.00 *

 -